syncfusion-content/aurelia-docs/Aurelia/Kanban/Getting-Started.md

 ## Data Binding

-`Data binding` in the Kanban is achieved by using the [`ej.DataManager`](http://help.syncfusion.com/js/datamanager/overview) that supports both RESTful JSON data services binding and local JSON array binding.
+`Data binding` in the Kanban is achieved by using the `ej.DataManager` that supports both RESTful JSON data services binding and local JSON array binding.

-To set the data source to Kanban, the `e-data-source.bind` property is assigned with the instance of the `KanbanData`
+To set the data source to Kanban, the `e-data-source.bind` property is assigned with the instance of the `this.KanbanData` which is specified in constructor.

-kanban datasource can be loaded using `KanbanJsonData` from the location "src/samples/KanbanJsonData".

 {% highlight html %}

     <template>
     <div>
         <ej-kanban id="Kanban" e-data-source.bind="KanbanData">
             <ej-kanban-column e-header-text="Backlog"></ej-kanban-column>
             <ej-kanban-column e-header-text="In Progress"></ej-kanban-column>
             <ej-kanban-column e-header-text="Testing"></ej-kanban-column>